Big-Life-Lab/PHES-ODM/README.md

 - **There are several small breaking changes to correct typos in variable names**

+  - `extractionVolMl`: Change from `sampleSizeL`.
+Description of the variable was also changed.
   - `sampleTypeDefault`: Change from `SampleTypeDefault`.
-Now consistent use of lowercaase first letter.
+Now consistent use of lowercase first letter.
   - `sampleTypeOtherDefault`: Change from `SampleTypeOtherDefault`.
   - `sampleCollectionDefault`: Change from `SampleCollectionDefault`.
   - `sampleCollectOtherDefault`: Change from `SampleCollectOtherDefault`.
   - `sampleStorageTempCDefault`: Change from `SampleStorageTempCDefault`.
   - `measureFractionAnalyzedDefault`: Change from `MeasureFractionAnalyzedDefault`.

 - **New variables**

 - [Reporter](metadata.md#reporter) table
-  - `organization`: Organziation of reproter.
+  - `organization`: Organization of reporter.
 Issue [#97](https://github.com/Big-Life-Lab/covid-19-wastewater/issues/97)

 - [Sample](metadata.md#sample) table
   - `reporterID`: Reporter ID.
 Currently, reporterID is `WWmeasure` table but reporter for samples can be different.
 Issue [#93](https://github.com/Big-Life-Lab/covid-19-wastewater/issues/93)